Fr0stbyteR/faust-ui/README.md

 The layout calculation uses `grids` as unit as components has an original width and height in `grids`.
 Once the layout is calculated, the number of grids of each component should be fixed.
 Renderer can simply multiply these amounts by a factor to change the actual relative size without recalculate their positions and dimensions.

 ### Primitives and their variations
-Faust have 3 organizational UI primitives, aka groups, a group contains other UI items that can also be groups:
+Faust has 3 organizational UI primitives, aka groups, a group contains other UI items that can also be groups:

 `vgroup` for a group whose items are aligned vertically